2nd Gloucestershire Rifle Volunteers

 The 2nd Gloucestershire Rifle Volunteers was a volunteer unit of the British Army, which recruited in Gloucestershire from 1859.
 After becoming a Volunteer, and then later, a Territorial battalion of the Gloucestershire Regiment (the 'Glosters'), it fought on the Western Front and in Italy during World War I. Its 1st Line battalion fought a last-ditch defensive action at the Piave and one of its number won a Victoria Cross in the closing weeks of the war.
 The 2nd Line battalion was involved in an epic rearguard action at Holnon Wood during the German spring offensive.
 In the early part of World War II the battalion distinguished itself at the defence of Ledringhem before being evacuated from Dunkirk.
 It then served as a unit of the Reconnaissance Corps with 43rd (Wessex) Infantry Division through the campaign in North West Europe.
 It returned to the Glosters in the postwar Territorial Army until amalgamated with other units in 1967.

 Volunteer Force

-An invasion scare in 1859 led to the emergence of the Volunteer Movement, and Rifle Volunteer Corps (RVCs) began to be organised throughout Great Britain to supplement the Regular Army and Militia.
+An invasion scare from France in 1859 led to the emergence of the Volunteer Movement, and Rifle Volunteer Corps (RVCs) began to be organised throughout Great Britain to supplement the Regular Army and Militia.
 The City of Bristol Rifles raised on 13 September 1859 became the 1st Gloucestershire RVC, and soon grew to be an independent battalion-sized unit.
 The remaining Gloucestershire RVCs were all company-sized or smaller units: